Newton and Bouligand derivatives of the scalar play and stop operator: The maximum functional

-Note that the estimates (\ref{nmf.nbder.1}) and (\ref{nmf.nbder.2}) are slightly stronger than required for Newton and Bouligand differentiability (the factor $\rho_u(\|h\|_X)$ instead of $\rho_u(\|h\|_\infty)$ would suffice).
-They are motivated by applications to partial differential equations.
+Note that the estimates (\ref{nmf.nbder.1}) and (\ref{nmf.nbder.2}) are slightly stronger than required for Newton and Bouligand differentiability (the factor $\rho_u(\|h\|_X)$ instead of $\rho_u(\|h\|_\infty)$, as well as the norms instead of the seminorms, would suffice).
+This strenghtening is motivated by applications to partial differential equations.

-Since $W^{1,p}(a,b)$ is continuously embedded into $C^{0,\alpha}[a,b]$ for $\alpha \le 1 - 1/p$ by Morrey's theorem, the assertions concerning differentiability on $C^{0,\alpha}[a,b]$ actually imply those concerning $W^{1,p}(a,b)$.
-But, as the above exposition shows, a reference to that theorem would not shorten the argument and moreover introduce an additional constant in (\ref{bmf.est.2}).